- Pieces finished in Dark Walnut feature craftsman-built frames made from solid parawood surfaced with walnut wood veneers.

 - Pieces finished in Flemish Natural feature craftsman-built frames made from solid oak wood with elm wood veneers.

-- Reconstituted leather insets are dyed with a dark Sparrow finish and artfully embossed with textural shagreen detailing.
+- Reconstituted leather insets are dyed and artfully embossed with textural shagreen detailing.

 - Wood finishes are hand-stained and coated with lacquer for added protection.

-- Warm, brass-finished accents complement dark wood and leather surfaces.
+- Warm, brass-finished accents complement wood and leather surfaces.

 - Arhaus collections are crafted by artisans from around the world and are expertly designed to withstand everyday use.
 However, as even the best-made furnishings and décor are not indestructible, normal wear and tear will reflect use and care.

 - Artisan-crafted furnishings made from natural wood with hand-applied finishes may vary in color, pattern, shape, and texture, making each truly unique.

 - Arhaus finishes may change over time, and natural wood may display small splits, knots, joint lines, or other features that will add character to your piece without affecting its quality or performance.

 - Furniture made from natural wood may move slightly as temperature and humidity cause the wood to expand and contract.
 This is normal and should be expected from season to season.

 - Occasionally dust lacquered wood surfaces with a soft, dry cloth and non-wax furniture polish to keep finishes looking their best.

 - To prevent moisture damage (like water rings), wipe up spills immediately with a soft, dry, undyed cloth.